-While Raman can provide information on cellular isotope uptake, its sensitivity is 30-100x lower than NanoSIMS, depending on the isotope (1, 50).
-In contrast, NanoSIMS (a destructive technique) does not provide reliable information about the molecular composition of a sample, which is, however, achieved by Raman (1, 49).
-Depending on the exact research question, extent of metabolic activity, and available instruments, researchers need to decide whether the use of NanoSIMS and/or Raman is warranted (51).
-Eventually, the information gained by these different analyses (i.e., taxonomy, morphology, and metabolic activity) can be projected into a single image that correlates each analysis (Fig. 2E).
-Both Raman and NanoSIMS data showed significantly different isotope enrichment between positively and negatively labeled cells (p-value = 3.87×10^{-16} and 4.23×10^{-12} , respectively, t-test; Fig. S3, Table S1).
+While Raman can provide information on cellular isotope uptake, its sensitivity is 30-100× lower than NanoSIMS, depending on the isotope [1, 52].
+Furthermore, the expression of %C-D (relative change from C-H to C-D stretch in lipids and proteins) cannot be interpreted as %D content of the entire biomass.
+In contrast, NanoSIMS is a destructive but fully quantitative technique capable of measuring the elemental and isotopic composition of a cell at atomic resolution.
+However, NanoSIMS does not provide reliable information about the molecular composition of a sample, which is, in turn, achieved by Raman [1, 51].
+These fundamentally different working mechanisms are a major reason for the discrepancy between the H/D ratios determined via Raman (11%C-D for E. coli) vs. NanoSIMS (5.2 atom% D).
+Depending on the exact research question, extent of metabolic activity, and available instruments, researchers need to decide whether the use of NanoSIMS and/or Raman is warranted [53].
+Eventually, the information gained by these different analyses (i.e., taxonomy, morphology, and metabolic activity) can be projected into a single image that correlates with each analysis

+(Fig. 2e).
+Both Raman and NanoSIMS data showed significantly different isotope enrichment between positively and negatively labeled cells (p value = 3.87×10^{-16} and 4.23×10^{-12} , respectively, t-test; Fig. S3, Table S1).
 Our analysis of the mock community provided a successful proof of concept.